 Are Pavers or Concrete Easier to Clean and Maintain?

 If concrete cracks, you will spend money to maintain it, and eventually you will have to replace the entire slab, which could be a bigger investment.
-With pavers, you can replace pavers individually when the need arises, keeping costs manageable.
+With pavers, you can replace pavers individually when the need arises, keeping costs of the patio manageable.

 As far as cleaning, both options are easy to clean.
 Concrete can stain, so watch those spills!